-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11-59 P.M.
 Eastern Time the day before the meeting date.
-Have your proxy card in hand when you call and then follow the instructions.
+Have your proxycard in hand when you call and then follow the instructions.

-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadnidge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, o/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.